Vegan - Where Do I Start?

 The beauty of modern-day veganism is that it is based on a community that is growing stronger by the minute, and most of us are here to help and support one another.
 If you ever feel low or overwhelmed by the current state of the world, know that there will always be someone to turn to.
 Becoming vegan can be a particularly tough wake-up call, often accompanied by a sense of guilt or despair, but seeing how far we’ve all come should give you hope for a better future.

 There will be slip-ups and these can hit you pretty hard, particularly the accidental ones.
 We’ve all had them and once again, talking about it can be the best cure.
 Reading the labels, asking all the questions at the restaurant, navigating your way around family members who may not be understanding… Keeping these things to yourself could lead you to feel isolated and “not good enough” when in fact these difficulties are absolutely nothing to be ashamed of!
-Talking with other vegans will allow you to realise none of this is about being perfect, it’s about doing the best that we can.
+Talking with other vegans will allow you to realize none of this is about being perfect, it’s about doing the best that we can.
 And one day, you will be the one who will help another person on their path towards veganism and you will feel proud of all the efforts you’ve made, but also grateful for all the people who inspired you, guided you and supported you to get to where you are now.

 Don’t stop There